 The SWIM PC can see the internet wirelessly.
 If the building has a wireless internet signal present then a wireless bridge or wireless booster (available locally for only about $60) can receive your wireless signal and from there port it to the SWIM PC ethernet port.

 Commercial pools operate a boiler at a setpoint.
 We haven't seen any commercial or municipal pool system with a programmable thermostat yet heating some municipal pools can be a major component of an entire municipality's natural gas budget.
 Just turning the gas down at night can save thousands in some cases.
 If swim team practices Wednesdays and Fridays then allow the boiler to fire starting at 5 am those days, otherwise lock it out until pool opening time and lock it out if solar is available.
-Play with the sample test boiler and solar control interface linked here.

 The internet and data logging features of the SWIM PC are available to existing Hot Sun customers and new customers as part of Powerstrip solar pool heaters at very little additional additional cost compared to a basic differential thermostat.
 This is possible because your data is valuable to us.
 We're working on similar partnerships with other clean tech industries interested in exposing their truth.

 If you don't need the advanaced capabilities of a SWIM PC controlled and monitored solar pool heater and your pool doesn't have a pool automation system with the solar brain built in then we recommend a very good solar controller, the SOLARTOUCH made by Pentair.